 So how do our outdoor drains get into this condition?
 The most common things that are blocking your outdoor drains include mud, most, leaves and branches, soil from the garden, and possibly your own household litter if it has been dropped outside near the drains.

 Outdoor sections of your drain can also become clogged from your indoor plumbing, such especially the toilet which also connects with the public sewer.
 Improper flushing of things like paper towels, feminine hygiene products, condoms and other things, as well as letting hair and soap scum get built up in your shower drain, all contribute to the blockages that create problems in your outdoor drains.
+Know more about the plumbing glossary to make it easier for you to fix the issues.
+Or, you can also call a professional plumber which is much more practical and easy.

 Finally, another cause of outdoor drain problems is surrounding trees and vegetation with roots growing and spreading underground.
 Your sewage pipes and other underground pipes can get blocked up with roots, which begin as hair-thin strands making their way into the drain and then expanding until they block the entire thing.